StefanDeWolfe/PythonProjects/README.md

 I'll put more formal portfolio projects in a folder labled as such, and personal projects in a folder with that name.

 # Portfolio Projects
+Included is:
+* A set of take home problems and live coding sessions I created as a part of my Delphix interviews.
+* A .feature file with test cases for a mock "admin role invites new user" feature.

 # Personal Projects
 Included is a Utility set for the Mongoose 2nd ed Traveller and/or Cepheus Engine RPG.